CMSgov/beneficiary-fhir-data/ops/ccs-ops-misc/pg-repack/README.md

 Over time our fhirdb Aurora clusters can become bloated with unused disk space, leading to performance issues and increased storage costs. `VACUUM FULL` requires exclusive locks on tables while it runs, so it is not something we run on a production db.
 Instead, we can use the `pg_repack` extension to reclaim this space without downtime and with minimal performance impact.

+Note: There was some confusion about "dynamic resizing" of Aurora storage, especially with the very misleading news announcement from AWS.
+[Automatic resizing](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Performance.html?ref=timescale.com#Aurora.Managing.Performance.StorageScaling):

+> applies to operations that physically remove or resize tablespaces within the cluster volume.
+Thus, it applies to SQL statements such as DROP TABLE, DROP DATABASE, TRUNCATE TABLE, and ALTER TABLE ...
+DROP PARTITION.
+It doesn't apply to deleting rows using the DELETE statement.

+This means that while Aurora will automatically reclaim space when you delete a table, it will not automatically reclaim space when you delete (or update) rows.
+This is where `pg_repack` comes in.

 ## How it works

 Essentially, `pg_repack` works by creating a new table with the same structure as the original table, and then copying the data from the original table to the new table.
 Once the data is copied, the old table is dropped and the new table is renamed to the original table's name.
 This process is done in a way that is transparent to the application, so it can be run on a live database without downtime (sub-second locks on each table).

 There is two components to `pg_repack`: